SPACE STUDIES INSTITUTE

 The National Commission on Space has completed its final report to the President which will shortly be available for public release.
 As of this writing the report is embargoed until it has been received by President Reagan.
 However, a detailed article on the report was released in the March 24 issue of Aviation Week and Space Technology.
 According to this source, the report focuses heavily on the use of nonterrestrial resources for future space activities stating “The development of long-duration habitation in space, based upon local resources, is essential to the support of activities in all three of our primary areas: science, exploration and enterprise.”

-Major areas of SSI’s research are also highlighted in the report.
+Major areas of SSI’s research are also highlighted in the report, these include:

 Chemical processing of lunar material